JWGits/wrpmip-processing/README.md

 ## General workflow

-This code is developed for HPC systems utilizing the Slurm scheduler (though other HPC/scheduler combinations that utilize Openmpi should work).
+This code is developed for HPC systems utilizing the Slurm scheduler (though other HPC/scheduler combinations that utilize Openmpi should work with bash script modifications).
 An Sbatch call is made with the bash script of interest and associated JSON configuration file.

 ```
 sbatch xr_regional.bash config_models.json